Gardnerian Wicca – Introduction

 Gods of the Gardnerian Coven

 Gardnerian Wicca recognizes two primary deities, known as ‘The Lord and Lady’ or ‘The Horned God’ and ‘Mother Goddess’.
-The Mother Goddess is often referred to as Aradia, an Italian Goddess, and the Celtic God of the wild known as Cernunnos.
+The Mother Goddess is also the Aradia, an Italian Goddess, and the Celtic God of the wild or Cernunnos.

 Tools of the Gardnerian Wicca Coven

-Gardnerian Wicca uses a number of tools not normally found outside of British Traditional Wicca.
+Gardnerian Wicca uses several tools not normally found outside of British Traditional Wicca.
 The more common Wand, Chalice, Pentacle, and Boline are used, but others are included not commonly found elsewhere.
-The Sword takes the place of the more common Athame, and the Scourge finds it’s way into initiation rites, representing the willingness of the initiate to suffer and sacrifice for knowledge.
+The Sword takes the place of the more common Athame, and the Scourge finds its way into initiation rites, representing the willingness of the initiate to suffer and sacrifice for knowledge.

 Also to be found was the Cingulum, a ritual cord or belt that was worn about the waist.
-These were conferred upon a practicioner at each crossing of a degree, and was worn at all rituals thereafter.
-They are nine feet long, calling on the sacredness of three times three, and are also used to measure the circumference of the circle to ensure it was cast correctly.
+These were conferred upon a practitioner at each crossing of a degree and were worn at all rituals thereafter.
+They are nine feet long, calling on the sacredness of three times three.
+They also can measure the circumference of the circle to ensure it is cast correctly.

 Descendant Traditions of Gardnerian Wicca

 Gardnerian Witchcraft was the father tradition of many others that were to follow.
-Others branched off, including Alexandrian Wicca and Cochranian Wicca, drawing on the teachings of Gardner, and moving forward to create their own paths.
+Others branched off, including Alexandrian Wicca and Cochranian Wicca.
+They draw on the teachings of Gardner and move forward to create their paths.
 This is an important aspect of Wicca to this day.

-With Wicca being such a personal religion, it is permitted and encouraged to alter the meat of the faith, while adhering to certain basic tenets.
-There are still covens today that practice ‘traditional’ Gardnerian Wicca, and its ways have touched almost every tradition that has come since.
+With Wicca being such a personal religion, altering the meat of the faith is okay.
+But, you have to adhere to certain basic tenets.
+There are still covens today that practice ‘traditional’ Gardnerian Wicca.
+Its ways have touched almost every tradition that has come since.

 See Also: